patchesTheMerchant/AUU/README.md

 - Or you can just download the launch.exe file from releases and use it.
 - Ensure that you are in a controlled environment meant for testing and educational purposes.
 - To generate EXE file: pyinstaller --onefile --windowed --clean -F -w --add-data "Polus.png;."
 AUU.py

+## Disclaimer
+This project is created for educational purposes only.
+The techniques and code discussed here are meant to provide insights into game development and anti-cheat mechanisms.
+This is not intended for use in actual gameplay or to disrupt the gaming experience of others.

 ## Contributing
 - Contributions to this project are welcome, especially from those who are looking to improve game security and understand anti-cheat mechanisms.
 To contribute, please fork the repository and submit a pull request.